GerardSh/SoftwareUniversity/01 C#/98 Misc/README.md

 - `serviceScope` is a temporary **DI scope container**.

 - It's used for safe access to services like `DbContext`, `UserManager`, etc., that are normally created per request.

-Let me know if you want an example of what the rest of the method might look like when seeding an admin!

 **You said:**